obi-ontology/obi-ontology.org/docs/data-vs.md

 # Value Specifications

+The inability of [`data properties`](/docs/data_properties/) to express units, valid categorical choices or timestamped data, has led OBI to introduce a **[`value specification`](http://purl.obolibrary.org/obo/OBI_0001933){:target="_blank"}** (VS) class which points to the quality or datum (or postcomposed expression) it is about by a [`specifies value of`](http://purl.obolibrary.org/obo/OBI_0001927) object property.
+An entity instance, would have a quality instance that

+- A `scalar value specification` includes a `has specified value` as described in the `data properties` section, and a `has measurement unit label` to define associated units.

+- A `categorical value specification` includes a `specifies value of`

-To establish constraints on what a datum can have for a value, OBI introduces a **[`value specification`](http://purl.obolibrary.org/obo/OBI_0001933){:target="_blank"}** (VS) class which can express those constraints in axioms (for example pertinent numeric data type, units, or valid categorical choices).
-An instance of a value specification can have a **[`has specified value`](http://purl.obolibrary.org/obo/OBI_0002135){:target="_blank"}** data property that holds its literal value.
-A value specification details allowable values for a given purpose.
+For all but categorical values, a value specification provides **[`has specified value`](http://purl.obolibrary.org/obo/OBI_0002135){:target="_blank"}** data property that holds its literal value.
 Explanations of the different types of categorical, numeric and datetime value specifications are contained in the [`Data Types`](data-types.md) documentation.
 Background information on how the value specification concept was developed is [here](https://github.com/obi-ontology/obi-legacy-svn/blob/master/trunk/src/examples/development/data-prototype.pdf){:target="_blank"}.
 Other related OBI repository issues: [#870](https://github.com/obi-ontology/obi/issues/870){:target="_blank"}, [#945](https://github.com/obi-ontology/obi/issues/945){:target="_blank"} and [#833](https://github.com/obi-ontology/obi/issues/833){:target="_blank"}.

 <img align="right" src="/assets/images/docs/data_john_mass_value_spec.png">

-Here **value specification diagrams** are useful for showing a given observation's type of variable and permitted units.
-This diagram and modelling approach can fit seamlessly with process modelling, but it can be stand-alone as well.
-As shown, one can have data about entities which bear various qualities, and their value specifications, without necessarily having connections to a model layer of processes and datums.
+A **value specification diagram** can have data about entities which bear various qualities, and their value specifications, without necessarily having connections to a model layer of processes and datums, so these components canfit seamlessly with process modelling, but can be stand-alone as well.
 Tabular data column metadata can be detailed independently of experimental protocol process descriptions that explain how the data was generated.

 A value specification's primary aboutness is expressed using the **[`specifies value of`](http://purl.obolibrary.org/obo/OBI_0001927){:target="_blank"}** object relation.
 For example "[`mass value specification`](http://purl.obolibrary.org/obo/OBI_0001929){:target="_blank"} `specifies value of` some [`mass`](http://purl.obolibrary.org/obo/PATO_0000125){:target="_blank"}", as shown above.
 An instance of the VS `specifies value of` an instance of the mass quality which inheres in John.
 The VS instance has a kilogram unit, and a decimal value of 70.0 .